oussema286/fordead_package/docs/Tutorial/09_updating_detection.md

 ```

 As you can see, results can be updated using only the new Sentinel-2 dates, saving on computation time.

+The following figures show how the bark beetle attack progressed for the entire area, and for a single pixel :

 Original | Updated
 :-------------------------:|:-------------------------: